TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

-A SP subscribes to receiving VM created and/or VM destroyed messages by specifying the ``vm-availability-messages`` field in its manifest (see `ffa-manifest-binding`_).
+A SP subscribes to receiving VM created and/or VM destroyed messages by specifying the ``vm-availability-messages`` field in its manifest (see `partition properties`_).
 The SPM will only forward messages to the SP if the SP is subscribed to the message kind.
 The SP must reply with the corresponding direct message response (via the ``FFA_MSG_SEND_DIRECT_RESP`` ABI) after it has handled the message.